mark-mishyn/falcom-django-orm-example/README.md

 ### Development
-To run application for development use following command:
+To run application for development use the following command:

 `gunicorn --reload  --timeout 999 app:api`